ACSanders/war_thunder_stats/README.md

 - High or low performance can reflect player selection effects.
 - Win rate is influenced by team, matchmaking, nation popularity, and lineup context.
 - CE Score measures observed overperformance within BR, not intrinsic vehicle power.
+- Daily Performance Score is a trend-detection analogue, not the official CE Score.
+- Momentum Score can be influenced by sparse or unstable daily samples.
+- Meta Value Score is slice-relative and should be interpreted as an exploratory signal.
 - Clusters are slice-relative and should be interpreted as exploratory archetypes.
 - Lineup Builder recommendations are data-backed suggestions, not guarantees of in-game performance.